Polpoliti/ArielPoliti/README.md

 # 👋 Hi, I'm Ariel Politi

-🎓 I'm a third-year Data Science student with a passion for turning raw data into impactful insights.
+🎓 I'm a third year Data Science student with a passion for turning raw data into impactful insights.
-💼 Currently seeking my first opportunity in the data industry — internships, entry-level positions, or anything where I can learn, grow, and contribute.
+💼 Currently seeking my first opportunity in the data industry - internships, entry level positions, or anything where I can learn, grow, and contribute.
-🧠 I love solving real-world problems with code, curiosity, and a touch of creativity.
+🧠 I love solving real world problems with code, curiosity, and a touch of creativity.

 ---